-At the end of the performance period, actual performance is then measured against a linear scale of performance that assigns a bonus factor to a level of actual performance for each measure.
-These linear scales have been in use by our compensation committee for several years and are not changed year-to-year.
-The scale used to measure growth in earnings per share is a linear progression measuring growth from zero to a maximum of 30% and yields a bonus factor from zero to a maximum of four.
-The scale used to measure return on shareholders' equity has two slopes: a linear progression measuring return on shareholders' equity from zero to 12%, which yields a bonus factor from zero to 1.75, and a linear progression from 12% to a maximum of 16%, which yields a bonus factor from 1.75 to a maximum of 2.
-Measurement of our corporate financial performance for 2009 yielded negative earnings per share growth and a bonus factor of zero, and return on shareholders' equity of 1% and a bonus factor of 0.15.
-The weighting of the corporate financial measures for 2009 was one-third earnings per share growth and two-thirds return on shareholders' investment for Mr. Rainville, Mr. O'Brien, Mr. Powell and Mr. Sindoni, and resulted in a weighted bonus factor of 0.10.
-Mr. Langevin and Mr. Painter were also measured on the performance of the business sectors they supervised, and these performance measures yielded bonus factors of 0.39 and 0.18, respectively.
-In determining the bonuses of Mr. Langevin and Mr. Painter, business sector performance measures were weighted 50% and corporate financial measures were weighted 50%, and resulted in a weighted bonus factor of 0.247 and 0.127, respectively.
-In March 2010, our compensation committee determined to pay cash incentives based on applying the weighted objective bonus factors to the reference bonus for each executive, resulting in the non-equity compensation reported in the Summary Compensation Table.
+At the end of the performance period, the actual performance is then measured against a scale of performance that yields a bonus factor of up to four, in the case of earnings per share growth of up to 30%, and up to two, in the case of return on shareholders' equity up to 16%.
+Measurement of our corporate financial performance for 2007 yielded earnings per share growth of 71% and a bonus factor of 4, and return on shareholders' equity of 9.6% and a bonus factor of 1.4.
+The weighting of the corporate financial measures for 2007 was one-third earnings per share growth and two-thirds return on shareholders' investment for Mr. Rainville, Mr. O'Brien and Mr. Sindoni, and resulted in a weighted bonus factor of 2.27.
+Mr. Painter and Mr. Langevin were also measured on the performance of the business sectors they supervise, and these performance measures yielded bonus factors of 1.85 and 2.26, respectively.
+In determining the final bonuses of Mr. Painter and Mr. Langevin, business sector performance measures were weighted 60% and corporate financial measures were weighted 40%, and resulted in a weighted bonus factor of 2.02 and 2.26, respectively.
+Historically, our compensation committee weighted the objective bonus factors 75% and subjective bonus factors 25%, based on a subjective assessment of each executive's performance, which would have yielded comparable weighted bonus factors to the reference bonus for each executive.